John Moore (Irish politician)

-John Moore (1763 – 6 December 1799) was an Irishman appointed in August 1798 "President of the Government of the Province of Connacht" by the commander of a French invasion force, General Humbert.
+John Moore (1763 – 6 December 1799) was an Irishman appointed in August 1798 as "President of the Government of the Province of Connacht" by the commander of a French invasion force, General Humbert.

 Early life

 From Ashbrook, near Straide, County Mayo, John Moore was the son of a prosperous merchant, George Moore.
 He was educated at the Catholic school of Douai, and at the University of Paris under the assumed name of "Bellew".
 On his return to Ireland he studied for the bar but seems to have shown little interest in his studies.

 Appointment as president

 At the time of the Irish Rebellion of 1798 a force of 1,000 French soldiers under General Humbert landed at Killala.
 Moore joined the French, as did a considerable number of his tenants.
-After the Battle of Castlebar which took place on 27 August 1798, General Humbert, on 31 August 1798, issued the following decree, which inter alia appointed John Moore as the President of the Government of the Province of Connacht:
+After the Battle of Castlebar which took place on 27 August 1798, General Humbert, on 31 August 1798, issued the following decree, which among other things appointed John Moore as the President of the Government of the Province of Connacht: